klietzau280/coupon-analysis/README.md

 - Are heading to work
 - During morning commute hours (7-10 AM)

-This isn't random—**coffee is part of their commute routine**.
+**Coffee is part of their commute routine**.
 A coupon that fits the routine gets accepted.
 One that interrupts it gets ignored.

 ### The Demographic Reality

 **Age matters**, but not in the way you might expect:
 - Drivers under 30 who visit bars regularly show higher acceptance rates
-- This isn't about being "tech-savvy"—it's about lifestyle alignment
+- It's about lifestyle alignment, not just age

 **The pattern**: If the coupon matches someone's actual lifestyle (not just their demographics), they're more likely to accept it.